 Some spas, usually have signature services or offer packages that might combine several different treatments: a body scrub followed by a hot stone or regular massage, for instance.

 This Spa Therapy course is delivered online via video training and through the textbook.
 This comprehensive program will ensure you will learn all that is required to become a Professional Spa Therapist.
 Model waivers are included as a download so you can gain your practical experience.
 Many of our students have found a Salon/Spa of their choice to offer their services as an apprentice to gain hands on training.
-Mirage is a Registered Trade School with the Department of Education In BC, Canada.
+Mirage Spa is registered with PTIB.
 Please check with your local governing body to ensure Canadian Credentials are accepted.

 Chapter 1 – History From Europe to America